 AUTOMATIC DOOR LOCKS

-- All doors lock automatically when the vehicle speed reaches 15 mph (24 km/h). - All doors unlock automatically when the ignition is placed in the OFF position.
+- All doors lock automatically when the vehicle speed reaches 15 mph (24 km/h). - All doors unlock automatically when the transmission is placed in the P (Park) position or when the ignition switch is placed in the OFF position.